Sequin13/Destillery--Assignment-from-AI-tools/README.md

 Distillery is capable of generating remarkably realistic pictures.
 The AI algorithm listens to our intentions and serves us with four amazing images based on the provided prompt.

-## 2. How I use it
+## 2. How I use it?

-My primary use for this tool is in creating prints on clothing.
-Images can be effortlessly printed on clothing through the Amazon Merch on Demand service, enabling the creation of customized merchandise that can be offered for sale on the Amazon platform.
+My idea of using this tool is to create prints on clothing, leveraging the convenience and efficiency of the Amazon Merch on Demand service.
+With this platform, I can effortlessly translate my creative visions into reality by printing images on various clothing items.
+This not only allows me to explore my artistic expressions but also empowers me to craft personalized and unique merchandise.

+In addition, I would like to mention that all the pictures showcase Maine Coon cats because these cats serve as my inspiration in the context of tourism (they love to travel), and I personally adore this breed.
+My envisioned "clothing brand" would be named MaineCool.

 ## 3. Presentation of the use